 Online Resources from Embrace

 Embrace has a nicely laid out website with several detailed “how-to” videos, covering all the main topics of “hearing aid orientation” usually covered at a face-to-face fitting.
 These are well-shot videos, but one important thing to note is that I didn’t see any way to enable closed captions.
 For a visual learner like myself, this was no problem, but I can imagine some folks would really need the closed captions.
 However, if you’re looking for visual content, these videos address many common questions and concerns you may have.

-As we continue to navigate COVID-19 restrictions, online companies like Embrace are an excellent option for new and experienced users.
+Online companies like Embrace are a convenient option for both new and experienced users.
 Given that they use well-proven technology from reputable manufacturers, I have no qualms about giving them the thumbs up for consideration.

-From a technology standpoint, I would like to see at least one remote microphone offered, but I was very pleased that all of their RIC devices have telecoils.
-Overall, Embrace is an excellent option for most folks with mild to severe hearing loss who want personalized attention and seniors who can’t or aren’t comfortable with face-to-face care at this time.
+From a technology standpoint, I was very pleased that all of their RIC devices have telecoils.
+Overall, Embrace is an excellent option for most folks with mild to profound hearing loss who want personalized attention and seniors who can’t or aren’t comfortable with face-to-face care at this time.

 Take Our Free Online Hearing Test